youngmanalive/bloom/README.md

 Bloom was inspired by a love of floral combinations and simple animations.

-#### Object Oriented Programming
+##### Object Oriented Programming

 A Seed and Bloom class are used to initialize and track each object's values.
 A Randomized lifespan determines how long each object will live on the canvas.
-Once a Seed lifecycle has ended, we pass in the seeds values to create the new Bloom.
+Once a Seed lifecycle has ended, we pass in the seed's values to create a new Bloom.
 Objects are stored in an array, updating each object using a `for` loop in our animate function.
 As a Bloom ends it's lifecycle, we splice it out of the array.

 ```JavaScript
 // animation.js